winfinit/covid19-us/README.md

 https://www.cdc.gov/coronavirus/2019-ncov/cases-in-us.html

-**NOTE: Cache this data, DO NOT run it continuesly causing issues for CDC.**
+**NOTE: Cache this data, DO NOT run it continuously causing issues for CDC.**

 ## Install